-- 15.12 An Athlete may be designated Grade Status Review with a Fixed Review Date (FRD) if the Classification Panel believes that further Athlete Evaluation will be required but will not be necessary before a set date, being the Fixed Review Date. - 15.13 An Athlete with Grade Status Review with a Fixed Review Date (FRD) will be required to attend an Evaluation Session at the first opportunity after the relevant Fixed Review Date. - 15.14 An Athlete who has been allocated Grade Status Review with a Fixed Review Date (FRD) may not attend an Evaluation Session prior to the relevant Fixed Review Date save pursuant to a Medical Review Request and/or Protest. - 15.15 A Classification Panel that consists of only one Classifier may not designate an Athlete with Grade Status Review with a Fixed Review Date (FRD) but must designate the Athlete with Grade Status Review (R). - 15.16 The Classification Panel should assign Fixed Review Date (FRD) Status where appropriate in preference to Review (R) Status with no fixed review date.
+15.12 An Athlete may be designated Grade Status Review with a Fixed Review Date (FRD) if the Classification Panel believes that further Athlete Evaluation will be required but will not be necessary before a set date, being the Fixed Review Date.

+15.13 An Athlete with Grade Status Review with a Fixed Review Date (FRD) must complete Athlete Evaluation at the first International Event at which they will appear in competition after the relevant Fixed Review Date, unless the FEI specifies otherwise.

+15.14 An Athlete who has been allocated Grade Status Review with a Fixed Review Date (FRD) may not attend an Evaluation Session prior to the relevant Fixed Review Date save pursuant to a Medical Review Request and/or Protest.

+15.15 A Classification Panel that consists of only one Classifier may not designate an Athlete with Grade Status Review with a Fixed Review Date (FRD) but must designate the Athlete with Grade Status Review (R).

+15.16 The Classification Panel should assign Fixed Review Date (FRD) Status where appropriate in preference to Review (R) Status with no fixed review date.